katmore/webhook/README.md

 The Webhook Project facilitates handling of from Github webhooks.
 It may be used as a [wrapper that can be integrated to other projects](#webhookrequest-and-webhookpayload-classes); or, as a solution to provide full webservice end-points (see the [end-point installer script](#endpoint-installer-script) or the [end-point example](#using-the-provided-end-point-example)).

 ##Usage
-###Class autoloader
+###Class autoloading
-Class autoloading is required for any usage and can be done with Composer.
+PSR-4 compliant class autoloading is required for any usage; this can be done with Composer.
   ```bash
 composer require katmore/webhook
   ```